+Follow-up work was carried out in relation to the issues highlighted in last year's Annual Governance Statement.
 Internal audit concluded that, aside from the areas still noted above, satisfactory progress had been made in addressing control weaknesses.

-We propose over the coming year to take steps to address all of the above matters to further enhance our governance arrangements.
-We are satisfied that these steps will address any issues identified in our review of effectiveness and will monitor their implementation and operation as part of our next annual review.
+We propose over the coming year to take steps to address the above matters to further enhance our governance arrangements.
+We are satisfied that these steps will address the need for improvements identified in our review of effectiveness and will monitor their implementation and operation as part of our next annual review.